rossmah/CLI-Project/README.md

 ```

 The first line is very important.
-This is what lets the terminal know that this is a bash script, and this allows it to be exected and run as a command line prompt.
+This is what lets the terminal know that this is a bash script, and this allows it to be executed and run as a command line prompt.

 The other two lines are not mandatory, but is an easy way for you to remember the correct command to run to execute the .sh file.
 The exact text on these lines will vary based on your environment.
 Fill in **< path >** with the path to the .sh file location, and **< projectName >** with your planned name for your new project.
 This name will be what the main folder of your project is titled.
 The .sh file takes in an argument for your project name, so that it can be customized whenever it runs.